crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

   buffer is deferred to be dropped at `'L308`, the only reference to the buffer via `self.buffer` is removed at `'L307`.

-- With an `unprotected()` guard, we should not defer to drop an object that is accessed by another thread, and should not access an object that is deferred to be dropped by another thread.
+- With an `unprotected()` guard, we should not defer to drop an object that is concurrently accessed by another thread, and should not access an object that is concurrently deferred to be dropped by another thread.

   It is indeed the case because (1) a buffer is deferred to be dropped only by the owner with a protected guard, and (2) stealers do not use an unprotected guard.